Reporting of Emissions

 balance, (4) emission factors [AP-42], (5) fuel analysis, (6) emission

 report should be based on the methodology that results in the most accurate representation of

-Annual emission inventory reports are available for the following years:
+Annual emission inventory reports are available for the following years in pdf format:

 Questions may be addressed to the North Dakota Department of Health at 701.328.5188,